-Being compliant means your business fulfills a set of requirements and mandates.
-These requirements consist of different policies, laws, rules, specifications, and standards, all of which are intended to reduce overall risk by holding business practice to an agreed upon set of requirements.
+Being compliant means your business fulfils a set of requirements and mandates.
+These requirements consist of different policies, laws, rules, specifications, and standards, all of which are intended to reduce overall risk by holding business practice to an agreed-upon set of requirements.
 Unified Compliance Frameworks just needs to mark checkboxes in order to be successfully implemented.
 One may infer from this compliance is not needed.
-Please allow me to clarify, being compliant, and practicing in a compliant manner is a great thing for companies to do, but alone is not going to secure your data.
+Please allow me to clarify, being compliant, and practising in a compliant manner is a great thing for companies to do, but alone is not going to secure your data.

 Similarly in the compliance space, but this time HIPAA Security instead of PCI-DSS, we can look at C.F.R. § 164.308(a) which states in order to be compliant you must develop procedures for monitoring log-in attempts and reporting discrepancies.

 Yes, those practices are a great thing!
 Yet the only requirements are monitoring and reporting.
-Again this should be an ongoing around the clock activity, monitoring should be continuous, and beyond reported should be investigated in near real time due to the suspicious activity.
-There is a big difference between looking at log files at a set interval, and in near to real time alerting.
-Contrary to example, the NIST SP 800-37 standard does implement near real time monitoring, but that’s a whole different compliance standard.
-You maybe asking yourself “with this many different different compliance standards how does my company build the most secure system?”
+Again this should be ongoing around the clock activity, monitoring should be continuous, and beyond reported should be investigated in near real-time due to the suspicious activity.
+There is a big difference between looking at log files at a set interval, and in near to real-time alerting.
+Contrary to example, the NIST SP 800-37 standard does implement near real-time monitoring, but that’s a whole different compliance standard.
+You may be asking yourself “with this many different compliance standards how does my company build the most secure system?”

 The solution for a higher standard of security is just that!
-A security program, or framework consisting of a set of standards, policies, guidelines, and procedures set in place by management for the business to follow.
+A security framework consisting of a set of standards, policies, guidelines, and procedures set in place by management for the business to follow.
 The program envelopes all of your business, reducing risk, and providing assurance in each aspect of your business’s actions.
-For each business the exact needs will differ.
+For each business, the exact needs will differ.
 One such existing guideline is ISO 27001, it’s the current information security standard, from which you can implement your different needed compliance standards.
 Check out the ultimate CISO guide on Top 30 Security Control Frameworks 2019